 Remember, you’re not the only one in the boat.
 If something happens to you, such as the loss of your job, a serious illness, a disabling accident, or a premature death, others dear to you will be affected emotionally and financially.
 These obligations are best met by the judicious purchase of three important forms of insurance:

 - Health Insurance.
 The likelihood that you will experience an illness, medical condition, or accident requiring medical treatment is extremely high, and the costs of the subsequent treatment can be devastating.
 As a consequence, the purchase of health insurance should be every person’s first priority.
 You can save money on premiums by enrolling in your employer’s plan if it provides one, and by selecting a high deductible before the insurance company becomes liable.
 The difference between a $300 deductible and a $3,000 deductible can be several thousand dollars a year for a family.
-If you can qualify for a health savings account (HSA), establish one for the tax benefits it provides.
+If you can qualify for a health savings account (HSA), establish one through Lively for the tax benefits it provides.

 - Life Insurance.
 A young, single person needs only enough insurance to pay his debts and burial expenses; parents with one or more children need enough insurance to replace their incomes for the family until the children become adults or through college.
 The cost of raising a child to age 18 (not including college), for example, was $226,920 in 2010 for the average middle-class family.
 The average cost for college tuition and room and board for a full-time student is an additional $17,633 per year; if you want your kids to go to a private four-year college, plan on a whopping $32,790 per year.
 Fortunately, the cost of term life insurance for a young adult is surprisingly inexpensive.
 For example, a healthy non-smoker at age 25 might buy coverage for as low as $25 a month for $500,000 of insurance.
 Both income earners in a family should have term life insurance, as their income should be replaced in the event of a death.
+PolicyGenius is one of the best places to search for a life insurance policy.
+They will show you quotes from all the top companies so you know you’re getting the best rate possible.

 - Disability Insurance.
 The insurance industry suggests that the odds of suffering a disabling injury that keeps you from working at least 90 days are 80% for the average 25-year-old.
-While your specific odds may be lower, depending upon your lifestyle and occupation, the impact of a disability is such that you should protect yourself and your family with disability insurance.
+While your specific odds may be lower, depending upon your lifestyle and occupation, the impact of a disability is such that you should protect yourself and your family with disability insurance through PolicyGenius.
 Most employers who offer health insurance also offer a disability component.
 If it is available, take it – it is a small cost to pay for peace of mind.

 4. Establish an Emergency Cash Fund